tonychangmsu/WBP_competitor_climate_analysis/wbp_bbox_all_trees_classified_linked_metadata.md

 This file describes the attribute fields of the wbp_bbox_all_trees_classified_linked_08272015.csv file for reference and analysis.
-All response variables in this file were derived from the FIA dataset (http://apps.fs.fed.us/fiadb-downloads/datamart.html) using FIA_rSQL_v2_1.R script that will be posted on Github shortly for reproducibility.
+All response variables in this file were derived from the FIA dataset (http://apps.fs.fed.us/fiadb-downloads/datamart.html) using FIA_rSQL.R script that will be posted on Github shortly for reproducibility.

 This selection of response variables are bounded by the defined GYE bounding box of